akeneo/pim-docs/cookbook/form_customization/add_a_new_tab_to_product_edit_form.rst

 Example
 -------

 Let say that we would like to add a tab on the product edit form to manage shipping package sizes for our client.
-This tab will be visible only if the user have the right to see it and we would like to put it between the attribute tab and the category tab.
+This tab will be visible only if the user has the right to see it and we would like to put it between the attribute tab and the category tab.

 First of all, we need to register this tab in our ``service.yml`` file: